babsey/nest-desktop-docs/user/setup/snap.rst

    Please consider that older releases are not in the maintenance anymore.
 Due the limited resources our development/maintenance efforts focus only on the current release.

-   We are very grateful to have feedback why you prefers the older one.
+   We are grateful to have feedback why you prefers the older one.

 Start